theluckysuccess/drip-geek/readme.md

 - Get a report on all of your wallets to know your BNB balance, Faucet balance and more

 ## Installation
-- You need java install on your machine
+- You need java installed on your machine
 - Run ` ./gradlew build ` to build the project

 ## Task Cheat Sheet